msatyam566/Task-management/README.md

 This is a Task Management System API built with Node.js, Express, MongoDB, and JWT authentication.
 The API supports user registration, login, task management with role-based access control (Admin, Manager, and User), real-time task updates, and analytics.
 API documentation is available via Swagger UI.

 Note-
-Due to my account suspension i am not able to use twilio or send grid but has use smtp nodemailer sevices and there is not much difference in both services i am able to use any services and i was busy in couple of interviews task also so not able to add socket and redis if get enough i can add both buy you can ask me about this interview now below you can read the documentation
+Due to my account suspension i am not able to use twilio or send grid but has use smtp nodemailer sevices and there is not much difference in both services i am able to use any services and i was busy in couple of interviews task also so not able to add socket and redis if get enough time  i can add both but you can ask me about this interview now below you can read the documentation

 🚀 Features
 🔒 User Authentication: Register and login with JWT-based authentication.